Why Frac Pond Wind Exposure Is Different

 What is the best wind-resistant floating cover for frac ponds?

-Armor Ball AQUA is often the starting point for frac ponds because its water-ballasted design is rated for 75 MPH wind resistance and can be deployed rapidly on remote produced water storage sites.
-For maximum coverage or more severe exposure, evaluate Hexprotect AQUA.
+Armor Ball AQUA 275 is often the starting point for frac ponds because its water-ballasted design is rated at 75 MPH and can be deployed rapidly on remote produced water storage sites.
+For maximum surface coverage, evaluate Hexprotect AQUA (up to 99% coverage, 130+ MPH).

 Will a floating cover help with wildlife exclusion?